CartoDB/mobile-carto-libs/README.md

 A mid level vector tile rendering library that uses Mapnik-like XML style definition language.
 Includes decoders for MapBox vector tiles and Torque tiles.

 #####  VT
-A low level vector tile rendering library using OpenGL ES 2.
+A low level vector tile rendering library using OpenGLES 2.

 ##### NML
 Library for loading and rendering 3D models converted from Collada DAE files.
-Uses OpenGL ES 2 for rendering.
+Uses OpenGLES 2 for rendering.

 ##### OSRM
 A mobile-friendly routing library that uses routing graphs converted from OSRM data and provides optimized routing using Contraction Hierarchies.